bianca-schulze/u3228460-final-js/readme.md

 JavaScript is very new to me, so to achieve what I was able to do took a lot of time, dedication and effort.
 It is like trying to learn another language, if you don't fully understand it, it feels impossible to write effectively using the language.
 As a result, I have managed to create some effects with JavaScript, however the code is not as efficient as it could be.

 ### Responsiveness
 I understand the importance of creating responsive websites.
-Unfortunately for this assignment, I needed to spent  majority of my time trying to get the code to work which left me no time to improve the responsiveness and accessibility of the site.
+Unfortunately for this assignment, I needed to spend majority of my time trying to get the code to work which left me no time to improve the responsiveness and accessibility of the site.

 ### Technical limitations
 There are a number of elements that I would have loved to animate, however given my limited understanding and short amount of time, I was unable to achieve some of the things I would have liked.